 It is common for patients to come in and report feeling "stuck".
 We work to help them find resolutions to their problems by better understanding themselves and communicating their needs to others.
 With just a little help they become "unstuck" and feel a great deal better.

-We also often work with individuals who experience an inner critical voice that attacks them with messages such as: “I am not enough”; “I need to be a better person”; "I cannot trust others".
+We also often work with individuals who experience an inner critical voice that attacks them with messages such as: “I am not enough” or "I am not enough, yet".
 Some explain feeling overly responsible and share that they have difficulty expressing their authentic feelings to others.
 Others judge themselves severely and feel strong feelings of self-loathing.

 Many of our patients begin psychotherapy with the belief that they need to reject elements of their personality, body or spirituality in order to gain love from others.
 Feelings of hopelessness, shame, guilt, anxiety, and of “not being enough” are common.
 We help our patients learn to accept and care for themselves wholly and freely.